jdeluyck/kcoreorg-website/_posts/2011/2011-11-27-adobe-air-2-6-and-debian-sid-64-bit.md

 (for Gnome, see the article)

-After this, the installer went ahead and dumped AIR in `/opt/Adobe AIR`. (spaces in a directory?
+After this, the installer went ahead and dumped AIR in `/opt/Adobe AIR`{: .filepath}. (spaces in a directory?
 Really, Adobe????)

 Next hurdle: after installing Saezuri, I noticed it had a hideous black border: